zanshin/dotfiles/nvim/README.md

 The `lua/plugins` directory holds the configuration for each plugin.
 The `lua/zanshin` directory is a namespace to hold my mappings, autocmds, and options.
 They are namespaced to prevent collisions with settings elsewhere in the configuration.
+The `after/ftplugin` directory holds file type specific settings.

 ## Plug Ins
-These are the core plugins that I have installed.
+A partial list of the plugins I have installed.

 * [lazy.nvim](https://github.com/folke/lazy.nvim "lazy.nvim") - Lazy plugin manager
 * [nvim-cmp](https://github.com/hrsh7th/nvim-cmp "nvim-cmp") - Code completion